-38. The staff resource is required to enable the specific work in 2022-23 will be met from within current resources.
+38. The staff resource required to enable the specific work in 2022-23 is met from within current resources.

 Operational/ strategic plan impact

 39. A project relating to the review of retention periods has been included in the Operational Plan 2022-23.